Royal Rumble (2022): Preliminary matches

 After that, Becky Lynch defended the Raw Women's Championship against Doudrop.
 In the end, Lynch performed the Manhandle Slam from the top rope on Doudrop to retain the title.

 In the fourth match, Brock Lesnar (accompanied by Paul Heyman) defended the WWE Championship against Bobby Lashley (accompanied by MVP).
 At the start of the match, Lesnar and Lashley performed German suplexes on each other.
 Lashley delivered two Spears on Lesnar, who rolled outside the ring.
 As Lashley attempted to perform a spear on Lesnar through the barricade as he did at Day 1, Lesnar moved out of the way and Lashley crashed through the barricade.
 Back in the ring, Lesnar performed multiple German suplexes on Lashley.
 As Lashley applied in the Hurt Lock, Lesnar tried to free himself by pushing Lashley into a turnbuckle, inadvertently incapacitating the referee.
 Lesnar performed an F-5 on Lashley, who accidentally incapacitated the referee again.
 In the climax, Roman Reigns entered the ring and performed a spear on Lesnar.
 Reigns signaled for Heyman to hand him the WWE Championship belt which he did, double crossing Lesnar.
 Reigns then struck Lesnar over the head with the belt after which, Heyman walked off with Reigns, thus realigning with Reigns once again as his special counsel.
 Lashley pinned Lesnar to win the title for a second time.

 In the penultimate match, Edge and Beth Phoenix took on The Miz and Maryse in a mixed tag team match.
-During in the match, while the referee was focused on The Miz, Maryse struck Phoenix from behind with her purse for a nearfall and also managed to perform a Hurricanrana on Edge from the top rope.
+During the match, while the referee was focused on The Miz, Maryse struck Phoenix from behind with her purse for a nearfall and also managed to perform a Hurricanrana on Edge from the top rope.
 The Miz performed the Skull Crushing Finale on Edge for a nearfall.
 In the end, Edge and Phoenix performed a double Spear on The Miz and performed a pair of Glam Slams on The Miz and Maryse to win the match.